plojyon/resolwe-bio-py/docs/tutorial-create.rst

 containing uploaded reads.

 The upload process also created a Sample object for the reads data to be associated with.
-You can acess it by:
+You can access it by:

 .. literalinclude:: files/tutorial-create.py
    :lines: 23